thimblebird/edgy-foliage/README.md

 ## Customization

-Reverting, in the following example, to the vanilla cactus model, is as easy as extracting the archive, going into the extracted folder and removing the file:
+Reverting, in the following example, to the vanilla cactus model, is as easy as extracting the archive, going into the extracted folder and removing the file `assets\minecraft\models\block\cactus.json` from the resource pack.

-`assets\minecraft\models\block\cactus.json`

-from the resource pack.
 Same for all other models.

 <!-- ## Compatibility